-Course Number and Name Prerequisites Credits ED 135 - Family and Community Relationships 3 credits ED 151 - Health, Safety and Nutrition of Young Children 3 credits ED 230 - Integrating the Arts into Early Childhood Education ED 105 3 credits
+Course Number and Name Prerequisites Credits ED 135 - Family and Community Relationships 3 credits ED 151 - Health, Safety and Nutrition of Young Children 3 credits ED 230 - Integrating the Arts into Early Childhood Education ED 105 with a grade of "C" or better 3 credits

 All general education requirements necessary for graduation are met through the courses in the program as indicated above.
 Students who wish to take courses that differ from the general education courses indicated above must complete a course substitution request form.
-To access the form, login to the MyCCP portal, and in the Student tab, under ElectronicForms, click on the Records and Registration Forms link, then choose Request For Course Substitution Of Graduation Requirement link.
-A more detailed explanation of the CollegeÕs general education requirements is also available.
+To access the form, login to the MyCCP portal, and in the Student tab, under Electronic Forms, click on the Records and Registration Forms link, then choose Request For Course Substitution Of Graduation Requirement link.
+A more detailed explanation of the College's general education requirements is also available.